NikunjKaushik20/PolicyPulse/README.md

 2. Ground truth created by us, not independently validated by domain experts
 3. No formal user studies with target population (based on field observations)
 4. All tests run locally; no production load testing
-5. Gender-based eligibility not implemented—affects women-specific schemes
+5. SMS/USSD interface not implemented (future work)

 ---